blockchainofthings/Paw-TestDefaultValueDynValue/README.md

 Create a new request, add a custom header to it (e.g. 'X-Test') and assign this dynamic value as its value.

+The value returned by the dynamic value is a JSON object containing the dynamic value's fields with their corresponding currently assigned values, so it is easy to follow what is going on.

 ## Development

 ### Prerequisites